Home / MBur blog / Candle Warmer vs Burning: W...

 2. Scent Throw

-A burning candle creates a convection current.
-Hot air rises from the flame, pulling cooler air toward the wick and pushing scent molecules outward in all directions.
-A well made candle with a wooden wick can fill a large room within 20 to 30 minutes of lighting.
+This is where warmers lose the most ground, and the gap is wider than most people expect.
+A flame creates a convection current: hot air rises off the wick, pulls cooler air toward it, and pushes scent outward in every direction.
+A well-made candle with a wooden wick can fill a large room in 20 to 30 minutes.

-3. Burn Time and Value
+3. Predictable Value

 4. Safety and Convenience

-5. Ambiance and Experience
+5. Ambiance and Ritual

 The Comparison Table